canonical/proxy-confdb-demo/README.md

 The registries feature is currently behind an experimental flag & you need to run `snap set system experimental.registries=true` to enable it.

-You can create a registry assertion "by hand" where you sign it itself or you can use `snapcraft` which launches an editor to type the assertion in, then it signs the assertion & uploads it to the Store (see [this addendum](#creating-a-registry-assertion-with-snapcraft)).
+You can create a registry assertion "by hand" where you sign it yourself or you can use `snapcraft` which launches an editor to type the assertion in, then it signs the assertion & uploads it to the Store (see [this addendum](#creating-a-registry-assertion-with-snapcraft)).

 Create a `network-registry.json` file and put your assertion there.
-Please note that the `body` must be in a _very specific_ format so run your json through `jq` like so: `echo '{...}' | jq -S | jq -sR`.
+The `body` must be in a _very specific_ format so run your json through `jq` like so: `echo '{...}' | jq -S | jq -sR`.

 #### Sign & Acknowledge